Shearer West: Biography and career

 In 2011, West joined the University of Oxford as Head of the Humanities Division.
 Here, she oversaw initiatives such as the Oxford Research Centre in the Humanities (TORCH), an interdisciplinary platform for collaborative research, and the Ertegun Graduate Scholarship Programme in the Humanities, which provided support for humanities graduate students.
 During her tenure, she researched portraiture, which culminated in the publication of Portraiture, an examination of the history and cultural significance of portraiture as a genre.

 In 2015, West became Provost and Deputy Vice-Chancellor at the University of Sheffield.
-In this role, she managed academic strategy and oversaw the university’s research and educational missions.
+In this role, she managed academic strategy and oversaw the university's research and educational missions.
 Her leadership at Sheffield involved significant responsibilities in institutional governance, but she continued to support humanities research through her advisory roles and contributions to scholarly evaluations.

 On October 2, 2017, West was appointed Vice-Chancellor and President of the University of Nottingham, becoming the seventh individual to hold this position.
-Shortly after assuming office, she published a new University Strategy in December 2019, which emphasized the university’s priorities for research excellence, education, and community outreach.
+Shortly after assuming office, she published a new University Strategy in December 2019, which emphasized the university's priorities for research excellence, education, and community outreach.
 In this role, she represents the institution on the Universities UK Board.
 West was appointed Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to education.

+During her tenure at the University of Nottingham, she oversaw several capital and infrastructure projects that faced criticism for cost overruns.
+These included an £80 million investment in a new campus that was subsequently sold for £14 million before becoming operational, as well as an IT transformation project that cost £80 million against an initial £50 million budget.
+A subsequent review of the IT project concluded that the implementation was overly complex.
+To fund these initiatives, the university implemented a redundancy program that affected approximately 30 percent of its staff.
+In May 2026, the university announced further cost-cutting measures, placing thousands of staff members at risk of redundancy in an effort to close a projected budget deficit.